stanislaw/SoftwareDesignHeuristics/README.md

-- **Two Almost Identical Entities.** Over the years I have seen at least three big units of a hardly manageable legacy code where each of them was built on two almost identical entities from which one was a subclass of the other.
+- **Two Almost Identical Entities.** Over the years I have seen at least three big units of a hardly manageable legacy code where each of them was built on two almost identical entities.
+There are two ways of such things to co-exist:

+- One is a subclass of the other.
+- Two almost identical classes are maintained.

-It seems that historically in all three cases it started with one entity that accumulated its features along the way, then came the other which was so similar to the first that programmer avoided extraction of similar modules both entities had and went with subclassing to get the result quickly.
+It seems that historically in all three cases it started with one entity that accumulated its features along the way, then came the other which was so similar to the first that programmer avoided extraction of similar modules that both entities had and went with subclassing to get the result quickly or with 2 parallel hierarchies.

 To these days I still didn't see or create an elegant solution to this problem.
+See also "Hard Feature".

 ### Complexity